 UK health guidelines recommend that:

-men should eat no more than 30g of saturated fat a day
+men should eat no more than 30g of saturated fat a day, which is 270 calories

-women should eat no more than 20g of saturated fat a day.
+women should eat no more than 20g of saturated fat a day, which is 180 calories

-sunflower, rapeseed, olive and vegetable oils and spreads
+Sunflower, rapeseed, vegetable and olive oils and spreads

 Good to know

-Use unsaturated oils like olive, sunflower or rapeseed oil instead of butter, lard and ghee for cooking
+Using unsaturated oils like sunflower or rapeseed oil instead of butter, lard and ghee for cooking

 Omega 3 fatty acids

-Oil-rich fish is the best source of the omega 3 fatty acids that protect against heart disease.
-We should all aim to eat two portions of fish a week and one should be an oil-rich fish like mackerel, salmon or herring.
+Oil-rich fish is the best source of the essential omega 3 fatty acids.
+These can help reduce the risk of heart disease.
+We should aim to eat two portions of fish a week, one of which should be an oil-rich fish such as sardines, mackerel, salmon or herring.

 Understand the label